Edmonton West: History and geography

 Edmonton West was abolished in 1987 when it was redistributed into Edmonton Northwest and Edmonton Southwest ridings.
-It was re-created in 1996 from Edmonton Northwest, Edmonton Southwest ridings.
+It was re-created in 1996 from the abolished Edmonton Northwest and redrawn Edmonton Southwest ridings.

-Edmonton West was abolished again in 2003 and transferred mostly into Edmonton Centre, with a smaller portion going into Edmonton—Spruce Grove.
-It was recreated by the Canadian federal electoral redistribution, 2012 from parts of Edmonton—Spruce Grove and Edmonton Centre.
+Edmonton West was abolished again in 2003 and transferred mostly into the re-formed Edmonton Centre, with a smaller portion going into Edmonton—Spruce Grove.
+It was re-created by the 2012 Canadian federal electoral redistribution from parts of the abolished Edmonton—Spruce Grove and redrawn Edmonton Centre.

+Historical boundaries

 Members of Parliament

 This riding has elected the following members of the House of Commons of Canada: